 - Horse Riding Trek – This is the perfect leisurely sightseeing activity that takes you up into the countryside and past historical gold-mining locals for some fabulous views and information from your local guide about this area’s past.
 You’ll navigate through cattle farms and across a river and end the day with a free beer from the Cardrona Pub on the way back to base.

 - Jet Boat, Hike, and Raft Adventure – This tour is for thrill seekers!
 It’s a full day of activities including a jet boat and rafting ride on the Matukituki River and a nature trek to take in the beautiful landscapes of Mount Aspiring National Park where you’ll stop for lunch at the base of a glacier!
-It costs $349 NZD but it is most cost-effective than booking these activities separately.
+It costs $379 NZD but it is more cost-effective than booking these activities separately.

 Where to Stay in Wanaka

 There are tons of places to stay in Wanaka.
 Seriously, you’ll have so many options that it can be overwhelming.
-Luckily, I’ve stayed in Wanaka countless times and can recommend the below accommodation options:
+Luckily, I’ve stayed in Wanaka countless times and can recommend the accommodation options below:

-Hawea Hotel – This is the perfect budget option for anybody looking to save a few dollars.
-Although really comfortable, clean, and offering incredible views, Hawea Hotel is super affordable with budget dorms rooms as well as double rooms and family rooms.
-It is likely the best value for money hotel in Wanaka!
+The Hawea Hotel is the perfect budget option for anybody looking to save a few dollars.
+That said, the rooms are really comfortable, clean, and offer incredible lake views!
+It is likely the best value for money hotel in Wanaka, with all rooms including a flat-screen television, a private bathroom, and a balcony too.

-Manuka Crescent Motel – When I travel, I often like to stay in apartment-style hotels so that I can cook my own meals.
-Manuka Crescent Motel offers studio apartments, one-bedroom apartments, as well as two-bedroom apartments for really reasonable prices.
-These are great for families or people traveling in groups (I stayed here last time I traveled with friends.)
-The motel is located a only short drive from town in a peaceful area.
+When I travel, I often like to stay in apartment-style hotels so that I can cook my own meals.
+The Archway Motels & Chalets offers studio apartments, one-bedroom apartments, as well as two and three bedroom apartments for really reasonable prices!
+These are great for families or people traveling in groups (I stayed here last time I traveled with friends).

-Club Wyndham Wanaka – If you’re visiting Wanaka to relax and spoil yourself, then there’s no question that you should stay at Club Wyndham!
-This hotel is located right in town only minutes from Lake Wanaka and features an outdoor heat pool, waterslide, hot tub, sauna, and an onsite bar and cafe!
-All rooms come with a kitchenette or full kitchen, and many offer lake views!
+If you’re visiting Wanaka to relax and spoil yourself, then there’s no question that you should stay at Club Wyndham!
+This hotel is located right in town only minutes from Lake Wanaka and features an outdoor heated pool, waterslide, hot tub, sauna, and an onsite bar and café.

 For more detailed information, check out my blog all about where to stay in Wanaka!
 It includes different areas to stay in and the best hotels for all budgets!